-The Education and Skills Funding Agency (ESFA)
+The Department for Education (DfE)

-A complaint that has been through the full academy Complaints Procedure (Stages 1-4 above) (or which has been the subject of a Notice of Closure letter at an earlier stage) may be referred by the complainant to the ESFA.
+A complaint that has been through the full academy Complaints Procedure (Stages 1-4 above) (or which has been the subject of a Notice of Closure letter at an earlier stage) may be referred by the complainant to the DfE.

-Additionally a complainant who is unhappy with the academy's handling of the complaint can refer the matter to ESFA.
-ESFA cannot challenge the academy's decision about a complaint but can make sure a complaint is handled properly and in accordance with the correct procedure.
+Additionally a complainant who is unhappy with the academy's handling of the complaint can refer the matter to the DfE.
+The DfE cannot challenge the academy's decision about a complaint but can make sure a complaint is handled properly and in accordance with the correct procedure.